Lake Powell: Invasive species

 Zebra and quagga mussels first appeared in the United States in the 1980s.

 The mussels were initially brought to the United States through the ballast water of ships entering the Great Lakes.
 These aquatic invaders soon spread to many bodies of water in the Eastern United States and have even made their way to the western United States.
 In January 2008, Zebra mussels have been detected in several reservoirs along the Colorado River system such as Lakes Mead, Mojave, and Havasu.

 By the early 2000s Arizona, California, Nebraska, Kansas, Colorado, Nevada and Utah have all confirmed the presence of larval zebra mussels in lakes and reservoirs.

 Zebra and quagga mussels can be destructive to an ecosystem due to competition for resources with native species.
 The filtration of zooplankton by the mussels can negatively impact the feeding for some species of fish.
 Zebra and quagga mussels can attach to hard surfaces and build layers on underwater structures.
 The mussels are known to clog pipes including those in hydroelectric power systems, thus becoming a costly and time-consuming problem for water managers in the West.

 Control policies have recently been introduced to alleviate the hydroelectric problems as well as ecological problems faced by Western infestation.
 Beginning in 1999 Lake Powell began to visually monitor for the mussels.

 In 2001 hot water boat decontamination sites were established at Wahweap, Bullfrog, and Halls Crossing marinas.
 In January 2007, zebra mussels were detected in Lake Mead and new action plans were announced to prevent the spread of mussels to Lake Powell.
 In August 2007, preliminary testing was positive for zebra or quagga larvae in Lake Powell.
 These tests were deemed false positives, but adult quagga mussels were found in 2013.

-In August 2010, Lake Powell was declared mussel free.
 Lake Powell introduced a mandatory boat inspection for each watercraft entering the reservoir beginning in June 2009.
 Effective June 29, 2009, every vessel entering Lake Powell must have a mussel certificate, although boat owners were allowed to self-certify.
 These measures were intended to help prevent vessels from transporting Zebra mussels into Lake Powell.

 Despite these measures, quagga mussel DNA was detected in 2012 and live mussels were found at a number of sites including the Wahweap Marina in Spring and Summer 2013.
 In June 2013 the NPS was attempting a diver-based eradication program to find and remove mussels before the lake became infested.

+As of March 2023, quagga mussels have spread to all areas of the lake.
+Because of this, focus has been shifted from preventing mussels from spreading within the lake to preventing mussels from spreading to other bodies of water.